Unsolved murders in London: 2024

 “The length of time passed has not diminished our efforts to get justice for Anthony and his family.
 No piece of information will be considered too small.”

-Another mystery surrounding the case relates to the person who dialled 999 to report the attack on Anthony Littler.
+Another mystery surrounding the case related to the person who dialled 999 to report the attack on Anthony Littler.
 Police believe it was a male caller but they did not leave their name or any other details.

 Anthony was a lovely, kind and gentle man who wouldn’t have hurt anyone.
 It is heart-breaking to our family that this happened to him.
 After all this time, we hope this new investigation puts those responsible behind bars.
 It won’t bring Anthony back, but it will give us some closure.”